wlads/reefpoints/source/posts/2013-07-22-moving-away-from-photoshop.md

 We’re not ready to make the shift from Photoshop, *yet*.

 The internet doesn’t have the tools to replace Adobe’s Photoshop.
 Indeed, the times are a changin, but plain and simply put: our tools that aim to replace Photoshop today just suck.
-I’m not going to compare tools though; I’m going to talk to you about how good mental partitioning can help us design for the web today using with the antiquated tools we’re stuck with.
+I’m not going to compare tools though; I’m going to talk to you about how good mental partitioning can help us design for the web today using the antiquated tools we’re stuck with.

 ##An example & the problem